Aggregated hold out for sparse linear regression with a robust loss function: Setting and Definitions

 \subsection{Aggregated hold out applied to the zero-norm parameter}

 The tuning of the zero-norm $k$ is important to ensure good prediction performance by optimizing the bias-variance tradeoff.
-For the Lasso and other methods based on empirical risk minimization, such as forward stepwise, there is little interest in considering values of $k > n$, since $n$ non-zero coefficients suffice for perfect interpolation of the $(X_i,Y_i)$ and yield an empirical risk of $0$.
-Practicioners may also want to impose additional limitations on the zero-norm in order to reduce the computational load or improve interpretability.
-For this reason, we consider the problem of selecting the zero-norm among the $K_n$ first values, where $K_n \leq n$.
+Depending on the application, practicioners may want more or less sparsity, depending on their requirements in terms of computational load or interpretability.
+For this reason, we consider the problem of selecting the zero-norm among the set $\{1,\ldots,K\}$, for some $K \in \mathbb{N}$ which may depend on the sample size.
 This article investigates the use of Agghoo in this context, as an alternative to cross-validation.
 Agghoo is a general hyperparameter aggregation method which was defined in \cite{agghoo_rkhs}, in a general statistical learning context.
 Let us briefly recall its definition in the present setting.
 For a more detailed introductory discussion of this procedure, we refer the reader to \cite{agghoo_rkhs}.
 To simplify notations, fix a collection $(\hat{q}_k, \hat{\theta}_k)_{1 \leq k \leq K}$ of linear regression estimators.
 First, we need to define \emph{hold-out} selection of the zero-norm parameter. \begin{Definition} Let $D_n = (X_i,Y_i)_{1 \leq i \leq n}$ be a dataset.
 For any $T \subset \{1,\ldots,n\}$, denote $D_n^T = (X_i,Y_i)_{i \in T}$.
 Let then

 Using the hyperparameter $\hat{k}_T(D_n)$ together with the dataset $D_n^T$ to train a linear regressor yields the \emph{hold-out predictor}